Electrical and Mechanical Engineering BEng (Hons)

 - You can exit at each level with a valuable qualification

-- Completion of the HND Engineering Systems may allow advanced entry to year three of the degree.
-For 2018 entry, you will study the modules from our ordinary degree, the BEng Electrical and Mechanical Engineering; see the course 'Content' tab for details.
-To make an application please use the ‘Apply’ tab and indicate year three entry on your application
+- Successful completion of a relevant HND (such as the HND Engineering Systems) may allow advanced entry to year three.
+To make an application please use the 'Apply' tab and indicate year three entry on your application

 Year 1 - CertHE